 The U.S. Department of Education publishes default rates of undergraduates who borrowed federal loans annually.
-2 Undergraduates attending Minnesota colleges were less likely to default on federal student loans than their peers nationally, though they were more likely to borrow than students in other states.
+Undergraduates attending Minnesota colleges were less likely to default on federal student loans than their peers nationally, though they were more likely to borrow than students in other states.

-At 9.8 percent, Minnesota's three-year default rate ranked 37th of the 50 states.
-New Mexico (20 percent) had the highest rate and Massachusetts (6.4 percent) had the lowest rate.
-Nationally, the default rate was 11.8 percent.
+At 8.8 percent, Minnesota's Fiscal Year 2013 three-year default rate ranked 41st of the 50 states.
+New Mexico (19 percent) had the highest rate and Massachusetts (6 percent) had the lowest rate.
+Nationally, the default rate was 11.3 percent, a decrease from 11.8 percent from the previous cohort.